GonzaloMartinZapata/Pipeline-for-smORF-classification-/README.md

 ![Schematic representation of the pipeline developed for SEP characterization.](https://raw.githubusercontent.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/main/Fig1.png)

+**Figure 1:** Schematic representation of the pipeline developed for SEP characterization.

-## 1- download genomes for the genera/species of interest using NCBI´s command-line program datasets
+## 1- Download genomes for the genera/species of interest using NCBI’s command-line program datasets

-The genomic sequences used in this work were downloaded for each taxon of interest using NCBI´s datasets program using the following comand:
+The genomic sequences used in this work were downloaded for each taxon of interest using NCBI’s datasets program with the following command:

-"datasets download genome taxon "Bacteria of interest" --assembly-level complete  --assembly-source RefSeq --exclude-atypical --include gbff --dehydrated --filename Bacteria_of_interest_dataset.zip"
+datasets download genome taxon "Bacteria of interest" --assembly-level complete --assembly-source RefSeq --exclude-atypical --include gbff --dehydrated --filename Bacteria_of_interest_dataset.zip

-As a result, for each of the analyzed  species a large data package was downloaded as a dehydrated zip archive that contained only metadata and the location of the data on NCBI servers.
-Once downloaded, the zip file was unzipped in a new folder and then “rehydrated” with the following command:
+As a result, for each of the analyzed species, a large data package was downloaded as a dehydrated zip archive containing only metadata and the location of the data on NCBI servers.
+Once downloaded, the zip file was unzipped into a new folder and then “rehydrated” with the following command:

 datasets rehydrate --directory “bacteria_of_interest”/

-Next, we used a bash script ([rename.sh](https://github.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/blob/main/rename.sh.txt)) provided by the NCBI to rename each file as the assembly accession number of the genome considered.
+Next, we used a bash script ([rename.sh](https://github.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/blob/main/rename.sh)) provided by the NCBI to rename each file using the assembly accession number of the genome considered.

-When more than 100 sequences met the selection criteria the following analysis was done.
-First, all the selected genomes were downloaded and the FastANI software was used to calculate all the pairwise average nucleotide identity (ANI) values between a genome used as reference and all the downloaded genomes (https://github.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/blob/main/Get_genomes_and_make_fastani_tree.ipynb).
+When more than 100 sequences met the selection criteria, the following analysis was performed.
+First, all the selected genomes were downloaded, and the FastANI software was used to calculate all the pairwise average nucleotide identity (ANI) values between a genome used as a reference and all the downloaded genomes ([FastANI tree script](https://github.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/blob/main/Get_genomes_and_make_fastani_tree.ipynb)).
 Approximately fifty genomes were then selected by sampling the complete ANI value range.

-Three particular cases that presented a larger number of genomic sequences were also considered.
-For Bacillus, we applied the same selection method as with the other genera, but we considered only genomes available from January 1, 2022, onward.
-This approach ensured a wide variety of species within the genus, maintaining the necessary variation.
-For Pseudomonas and Klebsiella most genomes were for a particular species.
-In those cases, approximately 25 genomes from the three most studied species were used.
-This approach was considered to provide results that more broadly represented each genera.
+Three particular cases that presented a larger number of genomic sequences were also considered: - **Bacillus**: We applied the same selection method as with the other genera but considered only genomes available from January 1, 2022, onward.
+This approach ensured a wide variety of species within the genus while maintaining the necessary variation. - **Pseudomonas** and **Klebsiella**: Most genomes were for a particular species.
+In these cases, approximately 25 genomes from the three most studied species were used.
+This approach was considered to provide results that more broadly represented each genus.

 ## 2- Extraction of the annotated SEP sequences and their associated information.